Cartesian Linearly Distributive Categories: Revisited: Cartesian Linearly Distributive Categories

 We conclude this section with the observation that in any category with finite products and finite coproducts, the interchange map is compatible with the symmetries in the sense that the following diagrams commute:

 which are easily shown using the (co)universal property of the (co)product and the (co)pairing definition of the interchange.

-As such, with these compatibilities and Prop \ref{prop:CLDC_is_duoidal}, it follows that every CLDC is also a symmetric \emph{medial} linearly distributive category (MLDC).
-For more on MLDCs and how CLDCs can be characterize as special MLDCs, we invite the curious reader to see \cite{Kudzman-Blais_2025}.
+With these compatibilities and Prop \ref{prop:CLDC_is_duoidal}, it follows that every CLDC is also a symmetric \emph{medial} linearly distributive category (MLDC).
+MLDCs were introduced by the first named author in order to develop a linearly distributive version of the Fox theorem.
+For more on MLDCs and how CLDCs can be characterized as special MLDCs, we invite the curious reader to see \cite{Kudzman-Blais_2025}.